skykeyjoker/skykeyjoker/README.md

 * 👨🏻‍💻 I’m currently working on [QtDocCN](https://github.com/QtDocumentCN/QtDocumentCN).
 * 🌱 I’m currently learning C++/Qt.
 * 🤔  I hope to be a linux system development programmer. 🐧
-* 💬 Ask me about anything, I would like to answer.
+* 💬 Ask me about anything and I would like to answer.
 * 📫 Please email via [zcxzxlc@163.com](zcxzxlc@163.com) to reach me.